Bnyt7/CTF-Writeups/HackDay2025/Forensic/Copperwire Extraction/README.md

 ![httpstream](../Attachments/Copper/httpstream.png)

-There is at least cookie for every stream that looks like base64.
+There is at least one cookie in the request header for every stream that looks like base64.

 If the "=" at the beginning of every cookie is removed, the base64 can be decoded.